marcodelapierre/toy-shpc-nf/README.md

 **Credits**: the backbone of the pipeline (`main.nf`) and sample input data come from [nextflow-io/rnaseq-nf](https://github.com/nextflow-io/rnaseq-nf).

 ## Usage

 ### 1. Setup

-#### Install Modules
+#### Install Modules (if needed)

 Most clusters will already have a module system installed, but if needed, here are basic steps to install environment modules.
-For this tutorial it was installed it on a development server using these steps.
+For this tutorial Environment Modules were installed on a development server using these steps and _sudo_ powers.

 ```bash
 curl -LJO https://github.com/cea-hpc/modules/releases/download/v4.7.1/modules-4.7.1.tar.gz